BohdanNikoletti/SFaceCompare/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation
+### Import Faces.mlmodel
+Make import of Faces.mlmodel file into your actual project.
+To make this.
+1) Open Example App provided with this repo
+2) Find Faces.mlmodel
+3) Drag/Copy-Paste into root of your project
 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: